 Lopez, the centerpiece in trade packages for the Orlando Magic's All-Star center, never wavered.
 [He] wanted to be in Brooklyn, and he was willing to wait for his time to sign a deal and rejoin his teammates.
 Last week, it finally came. ''It didn't bother me too much because I don't pay attention to media speculation,'' Lopez said Wednesday. ''I read books and comic books.
 [They] didn't mention Howard too much.''

-The Basketball Jones, this seems to suggest that Brook doesn't read a ton of Superman, since, well, y'know.
+As Trey Kerby noted at The Basketball Jones, this seems to suggest that Brook doesn't read a ton of Superman, since, well, y'know.
 But actually, according to an interview he did with ESPN.com's J.A.
 Adande a couple of years back, Brook fancies himself more a D.C. devotee than a Marvel man, so this clearly means that Brook Lopez is taking subliminal shots at Dwight Howard, which is definitely going to manifest itself in an on-court clash of the titans the likes of which this NBA has never szzzzzzzzzzz.

 Lopez's "don't read NBA coverage, just read books" — which, let's be honest, we're probably talking graphic novels here — "and comic books" approach should serve him in good stead over the next several months, so long as nobody illustrates Larry Coon's NBA Salary Cap FAQ at any point this fall.
 Especially not that dicey 92nd question, about how free agents re-signed by the teams that held their Bird rights are eligible to be traded on Jan.
 15 of the year following the re-signing, which keeps the door to Brooklyn's continued pursuit of Howard (should no other team take Kelly Dwyer's advice and go for broke in the interim) wide open through the winter.